webplatform/docs/css/properties/margin-left/index.md

 |Values={{CSS Property Value
 |Data Type=margin-width
 |Description=Default.
 Left margin is set equal to the right margin.

+A specific length, a percentage of the parent element's width or the keyword auto.
 }}{{CSS Property Value
 |Data Type=inherit
 |Description=Integer, followed by a percent sign (%).
 The value is a percentage of the width of the parent object.